ACD-CLIP: Decoupling Representation and Dynamic Fusion for Zero-Shot Anomaly Detection: Introduction

 \section{Introduction}

-Zero-Shot Anomaly Detection (ZSAD) leverages Vision-Language Models (VLMs) \cite{flamingo, liu2023visual} like CLIP \cite{clip} to bypass the need for extensive, category-specific training data required by traditional methods \cite{roth2022towards, defard2021padim}.
-The dominant paradigm adapts these VLMs via text prompts, which has evolved from hand-crafted ensembles (e.g., WinCLIP \cite{winclip}) to learnable prompts tuned on auxiliary data.
-These advanced methods explore object-agnostic semantics (AnomalyCLIP \cite{zhou2023anomalyclip}), dynamic prompt generation (AdaCLIP \cite{adaclip}), and multi-layer feature queries (CLIP-AD \cite{clipad}).
+Zero-Shot Anomaly Detection (ZSAD) adapts Vision-Language Models (VLMs) \cite{flamingo, liu2023visual} like CLIP \cite{clip} to circumvent the extensive training data required by traditional methods \cite{roth2022towards, defard2021padim}.
+The dominant paradigm uses text prompts, evolving from hand-crafted ensembles to learnable prompts tuned on auxiliary data (WinCLIP \cite{winclip}).
+These advanced methods have explored object-agnostic semantics (AnomalyCLIP \cite{zhou2023anomalyclip}), dynamic prompt generation (AdaCLIP \cite{adaclip}), and multi-layer feature queries (CLIP-AD \cite{clipad}).
 However, this line of work faces two fundamental limitations.

-First, these methods rely on an \textbf{inflexible fusion paradigm} [Figure~\ref{fig:1}(a)], treating the VLM's architecture as a fixed black box.
-This static, layer-wise alignment assumes a fixed semantic correspondence that often fails to capture the diverse nature of anomalies.
-Second, a deeper \textbf{representational adaptation gap} exists, as CLIP's Vision Transformer (ViT) \cite{vit} architecture lacks the local inductive biases inherent in CNNs \cite{long2015fully, ronneberger2015u}, which are critical for fine-grained spatial tasks.
+First, these methods rely on an \textbf{inflexible fusion paradigm} [Figure~\ref{fig:1}(a)], treating the VLM as a black box.
+This static, layer-wise alignment assumes a fixed semantic correspondence, which restricts transferability by enforcing rigid alignments that fail when anomalies shift semantic scales across different domains.
+Second, a deeper \textbf{representational adaptation gap} exists, as CLIP's ViT \cite{vit} architecture lacks the local inductive biases inherent in CNNs \cite{long2015fully, ronneberger2015u}.
+This gap, stemming from CLIP’s focus on global semantics, critically limits anomaly discriminability for fine-grained structural changes, leading to the loss of subtle local features essential for precise dense prediction.

 To address these core issues, we introduce the \textbf{A}rchitectural \textbf{C}o-\textbf{D}esign (ACD-CLIP) framework [Figure~\ref{fig:1}(b)], a novel approach that synergistically refines both feature representation and cross-modal fusion.
 The synergy is crucial: the Conv-LoRA adapter provides fine-grained details that are fully exploited by the DFG's adaptive fusion mechanism.
 Our architectural modifications are enabled by Parameter-Efficient Fine-Tuning (PEFT) \cite{houlsby2019parameter, lora}.
 While recent works have shown the value of integrating convolutional structures into PEFT adapters for general vision tasks \cite{jie2024convolutional, convlora}, our work is the first to co-design such an adapter with a dynamic fusion mechanism specifically for ZSAD.
 Our contributions are: 1) A parameter-efficient \textbf{Conv-LoRA Adapter} to inject local inductive biases for fine-grained representation.
 2) A \textbf{Dynamic Fusion Gateway}, a vision-guided mechanism enabling a flexible, bidirectional fusion policy.
 3) Validation of our method, which yields \textbf{significant performance gains} on diverse industrial and medical ZSAD benchmarks.